 Foods brought into school during school hours shall comply with allergy policy 7.285.
 Only non-edible items will be used for rewards and incentives in the classroom unless previously approved by the building administration.

-FREE AND REDUCED LUNCH
+FREE AND REDUCED LUNCH PROGRAM

-Free and reduced-price lunches are available to students whose family size and income meet State guidelines.
-Application forms are available in the school office.
-(Policy 4.130)
+Free and reduced price lunches are available to students whose family size and income meet State guidelines.
+Application forms are available in the school office and online at the district webpage.